mcgill-robotics/rover/README.md

 Package names are the same as the folders that you see in the repo.
 You can find the node names in the "src" subfolder of each package.

+Also see the README in the folder "rover_system" to see how to launch all the necessary nodes for different tasks.